tock/tock/libraries/tickv/SPEC.md

 ### Memory usage

-At a minimum TickFS requires a `PageSize` amount of free memory to store the buffer obtained when reading flash.
+At a minimum TicKV requires a `PageSize` amount of free memory to store the buffer obtained when reading flash.
 This could be reduced by instead performing multiple reads of a smaller fixed size.

 ### Synchronous and Asynchronous Usage

-TickFS supports both an synchronous and asynchronous usage.
+TicKV supports both an synchronous and asynchronous usage.
 For developers used to Tock's callback method the the async usage might seem strange and sub-optimal.
 There are a few reasons that it is done this way.

-One of the goals of TickFS is to allow other non Tock users to use it.
+One of the goals of TicKV is to allow other non Tock users to use it.
 The current method should allow the library to be used to crates.io by other developers.